SchoolsRose-Hulman Institute of Technology, Indiana State University & Saint Mary-of-the-Woods College

 Saint Mary-of-the-Woods College is the nation’s oldest Catholic Liberal Arts College for Women.
 Their history began with Mother Theodore Guerin.
 The Bishop of Vincennes asked the sisters of Providence to create an academy for women in Indiana.
 Mother Theodore Guerin led the sisters on their journey that started in France in 1840.

-Saint Mary of the woods Photos Saint Mary-of-the-Woods College was the first women’s college to offer journalism, secondary education, home economics and secretarial science.
+Saint Mary-of-the-Woods College was the first women’s college to offer journalism, secondary education, home economics and secretarial science.
 It has grown to be the home of 1,700 students with ov courses and the first to offer degree work in er 50 majors available.
 Their athletics include basketball, softball, equestrian, soccer, and as of 2008, golf.
 In 2009 the Pomeroys will also compete in cross country.
 They were named the Pomeroys in memory of Mary Joseph Pomeroy, an alumna and faculty who advocated physical fitness.

 Some of the traditions at the Woods include Ring Day, Senior Crown, and Big Sis/ Lil Sis.
 The ring worn by the Woodsies after graduation has oak leaves that are symbolic of knowledge gained at SMWC, six acorns representing the College's founders, and the insignia that is carved in black onyx.
 The Senior Crown is received a week before graduation signifying that their acorn has grown into an oak tree.
 The oak tree is a symbol for strength and durability of character.